 So what can a homeowner do when wasps, yellow jackets, and hornets invade?
 How can they protect their family, friends, and pets from potentially dangerous stings?

 Stinging insect prevention is an important consideration, and one that is often overlooked until it’s too late.
 The key is to implement a plan of action early in the year, before stinging insects establish nests in unwanted areas around your home and yard.
-However, once summer has begun, you’ll want to get help from an experienced pest control expert who can identify hot spots, implement safe solutions, and provide year-round monitoring.
+However, once summer has begun, you’ll want to get help from an experienced wasp control expert who can identify hot spots, implement safe solutions, and provide year-round monitoring.

 Relax pest-free, contact us today.